Outgrowing GitHub's merge queue?

 Monitoring integrations (Datadog)

-CI Insights (flaky detection, auto-retry)
+CI Insights (job health, auto-retry)

 Merge Protections (freezes, dependencies)